Persecution of Muslims in Myanmar: Continued impact and international responses (2020–present)

 In 2020, the United Nations Independent International Fact-Finding Mission on Myanmar estimated that the death toll from the violence in August 2017 could be significantly higher than previous reports, with thousands more Rohingya believed to have been killed.
 Furthermore, the UN’s findings detailed extensive human rights abuses, including ongoing sexual violence against Rohingya women and girls by Myanmar's military.

 The international community, including the United Nations, has strongly condemned Myanmar’s actions.
 In response, the International Court of Justice (ICJ) ruled in 2020 that Myanmar must take immediate steps to prevent the genocide of the Rohingya people, though enforcement of this ruling remains a significant challenge.

 As of 2020, over 1 million Rohingya refugees are living in overcrowded camps in Bangladesh, facing difficult living conditions with limited access to basic services, such as healthcare, education, and employment.

 The political situation in Myanmar further deteriorated in February 2021, when the Myanmar military (Tatmadaw) staged a coup, overthrowing the civilian government led by Aung San Suu Kyi.
-Following the coup, the military junta’s crackdown on dissent, as well as its ongoing persecution of ethnic minorities including the Rohingya, intensified.
+Following the coup, the military junta’s crackdown on dissent, as well as its ongoing persecution of ethnic minorities, including the Rohingya, intensified.
 The coup further isolated Myanmar from the international community, and the Rohingya continued to suffer from the systemic oppression and violence that had plagued them for years.
 The situation in the refugee camps in Bangladesh remains challenging, with over a million Rohingya refugees still living in extremely overcrowded conditions.
 The COVID-19 pandemic exacerbated the already dire situation, with limited access to healthcare, sanitation, and education in the camps.
 International organizations continue to call for more support and resources to address these issues.

 During the 2025 Myanmar earthquake, only one mosque was approved by the State Administration Council junta to be rebuilt.
-Even so, the rebuilding of mosques and churches is restricted to its original size unless further permission is granted.
+Even so, the rebuilding of mosques and churches is restricted to their original size unless further permission is granted.
 In contrast, Buddhist sites face no such restrictions.
 The Gattan Mosque in Sagaing, built in 1902, was also seized and sealed by the Myanmar Police Force as an illegal building on police property; Gattan Mosque's trustees dispute the assertions by claiming that part of the land was donated to the police a decade after the mosque's construction.

 The Maungdaw Myoma Mosque in Maungdaw, a mosque in Rakhine State that was built in 1818, was closed by Thein Sein's government after the 2012 Rakhine State riots.
 It was briefly reopened in April 2024 by the State Administration Council junta, but was closed down by the Arakan Army after it captured Maungdaw on 8 December 2024.
-Despite concerns by Rohingya and Kaman Muslims of deteriorating conditions and AA fighters allegedly stepping insiede the mosque with their shoes on, the mosque was officially reopened on September 12, 2025.
+Despite concerns by Rohingya and Kaman Muslims of deteriorating conditions and AA fighters allegedly stepping inside the mosque with their shoes on, the mosque was officially reopened on 12 September 2025.